jgchoti/wikipedia-scraper/README.md

 - API-provided Wikipedia links were replaced to the English domain (`en.wikipedia.org`) to ensure consistent in language output.

 - Text content was preprocessed before storage, including cleanup of formatting artifacts and removal of citation markers for better readability.

-- These modifications were implemented to enhance consistency, and usability.